rss logo

 Create Btrfs subvolumes (Optional)

-If necessary, we can add Btrfs subvolumes at this point.
+If needed, Btrfs subvolumes can be created at this stage.
 For example, let's create a /home subvolume:

 • Create the /home subvolume: